V-Sekai/godot-network-rollback/README.md

   enabled in project settings.

 - `_get_local_input() -> Dictionary`: Returns the local input that this node needs to operate.
+This will only be called for nodes whose "network master" (set via `Node.set_network_master()`) matches the peer id of the current client.
 Not all nodes need input, in fact, most do not.
 This is used most commonly on the node representing a player.
 This input will be passed into `_network_process()`.

 - `_predict_remote_input(previous_input: Dictionary, ticks_since_real_input: int) -> Dictionary`:
   Returns predicted remote input based on the input from the previous tick, which may itself be predicted.
+This will only be called for nodes whose "network master" DOES NOT match the peer id of the current client.
 If this method isn't provided, the same input from the last tick will be used as-is.
   This input will be passed into `_network_process()` when using predicted input.

 - `_network_process(input: Dictionary) -> void`: Processes this node for the current tick.
 The input will contain data from either `_get_local_input()`